 Visit the Visitor Centers

-First things to do when you arrive at the park is head to a visitor center.
+The first thing to do when you arrive at the park is head to a visitor center.
 There are three main visitor centers in the park all close to the three main entrances.
 At the visitor center take advantage of the park rangers to discuss any questions or hiking trail suggestions you may have.
 Pick up a map and the park newspaper to find out daily activities.
 You will also find bathroom facilities at all the centers.

 While at the visitor center check out the exhibits.
 Each site has different exhibits on nature, the park and southern mountain life & culture.
 This will give everyone a better idea about the park history and what they are going to see while visiting.
 Plus the kids will enjoy it.